 Based on the feedback from the Strapi public roadmap, we also knew that the RBAC feature was not only important to enterprise users but pretty much all of our users, as it is a fairly standard CMS capability.

 At that point, it became clear that this feature was the one we would develop first and that it would be available in both Strapi Community and Enterprise Editions with a different level of granularity.
 With the new advanced RBAC feature, enterprises have full command over the privileges a user or group of users should have to do their job.
 It is highly customizable, providing administrators with a high level of granularity in order to define a set of actions that users should be allowed to perform on their own for various types of content or settings.
 Please refer to this blog post for more information on the difference between the basic and advanced RBAC features and how to configure them in Strapi.

-Anyone interested in finding out more about the pricing and plans for Strapi EE should go to https://strapi.io/pricing.
+Anyone interested in finding out more about the pricing and plans for Strapi EE should go to Pricing.
 Please note that there is a FAQ section at the bottom of the page that should answer all your questions.

 Fees are based on the number of projects.
 A project is a Strapi instance sharing the same Content Types structure and codebase.
 If a Strapi project is deployed in several environments or scaled on several instances on localhost or under the same domain, it is considered as only one project.